matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.recordEcommerceGoal
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [417](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L417)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [414](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L414)_

-Triggered after successfully recording an ecommerce goal conversion.
-TODO: figure out what exactly is in $goal and $items
+This hook is called after recording an ecommerce goal.
+You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `items` and `revenue`.
+`$visitor` contains the current known visit information.

 Callback Signature:
-<pre><code>function($goal, $items)</code></pre>
+<pre><code>function($goal, $visitorInformation)</code></pre>
-- `array` `$goal` Contains conversion information.
-- `array` `$items` List of arrays containing information for each ecommerce item.

 #### Tracker.recordStandardGoals
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [786](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L786)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [779](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L779)_

-Triggered after successfully recording a standard goal (meaning non-ecommerce related) conversion.
-TODO: list what information is in $newGoal
+This hook is called after recording a standard goal.
+You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `url` and `revenue`.

 Callback Signature:
 <pre><code>function($newGoal)</code></pre>
-- `array` `$newGoal` Contains information about the goal.

 #### Tracker.Request.getIdSite
-_Defined in [Piwik/Tracker/Request](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php) in line [308](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php#L308)_
+_Defined in [Piwik/Tracker/Request](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php) in line [314](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php#L314)_

 Triggered when obtaining the ID of the site that is currently being tracked.
 This event can be used to modify the site ID from what is specified by the **idsite** query parameter.